Great Spotted Woodpecker

 The Woodpecker Cavity

 The nest of the great spotted woodpecker is usually at a height of 6-30 feet (2-10 meters).
 It prefers old, rotten or even dead trees because their wood is softer.
-The entrance to the cave is only about 2 inch (5-6 cm).
+The entrance to the cave is only about two inches (5-6 cm).

 The woodpecker loves its self-made home, but it usually does not like to stay there for longer than a year.
 It moves on to build cave after cave.
 The old ones can then be used by tits, starlings, and even owls (if the cave is big enough).